 This is because, on most motherboards, the first PCIe slot is almost always the TRUE x16 slot – i.e., it has 16 lanes.
 Plus, the first x16 slot is the closest to the CPU; hence you get quicker data transmissions with the lowest latency.

 However, if you have dual or triple graphics cards, that changes a few things depending on your motherboard and whether you have NVIDIA or AMD graphics cards.

 Due to the limited nature of PCIe lanes on an average commercial motherboard and CPU, a system with dual or triple NVIDIA or AMD GPUs cannot be allocated 16 lanes each.

 In the following text, we will talk more about PCIe slots with a closer look at the x16 slot and will also talk about why the slot matters when installing your graphics card.

 Image: Two most common PCIe slot sizes on motherboards are x1 and x16.

-The lanes determine the amount of bandwidth that you can achieve with a device-slot pair, and so an X16 slot will provide the most bandwidth.
+The lanes determine the bandwidth you can achieve with a device-slot pair, so an x16 slot will provide the most bandwidth.

-A graphics card processes and generates a lot of data during operation and all this data needs to be ferried across the PCIe slots, through the PCIe lanes and to the CPU.
+A graphics card processes and generates a lot of data during operation, and all this data needs to be ferried across the PCIe slots, through the PCIe lanes, and to the CPU.